gbuzykin/uxs-tests/README.md

 ## How to Build `std-ext` Library and the Test-Suite

-Perform this steps to build the project (in linux, for other platforms the steps are similar):
+Perform these steps to build the project (in linux, for other platforms the steps are similar):

 1. Clone `std-ext-tests` repository and enter it